SolarWinds Incident Explained: Why User ID and Password Authentication Alone Cannot Prevent Cyberattacks

 It was FireEye, not a US government intelligence agency, that detected this cyberattack.
 If the company hadn't detected the attack, the incident would likely still be ongoing.

-So, why is "getting users to use IDs and passwords the best way for attackers to intrude"?
+So, why is this the "best way" for attackers to intrude?

 How to avoid cyber attacks: Passwordless Authentication and "Authentication Restoration"

-Going forward, we believe that the COVID-19 pandemic is likely to subside with vaccines in the latter half of 2021.
-And at ISR, we call the transformation to fast, accurate, and cyberattack-resistant biometric authentication that doesn't use passwords an "Authentication Renaissance."
-We believe that starting in 2021, triggered by the SolarWinds incident, this passwordless authentication renaissance will spread.
-To prevent the expansion of damage from even one more cyberattack, we will strive for an authentication renaissance in Japan.
+At ISR, we call the transformation to fast, accurate, and cyberattack-resistant biometric authentication an "Authentication Renaissance."
+We believe that starting in 2021, triggered by the SolarWinds incident, this passwordless renaissance will spread.